 When looking for the best site to book a cruise, don’t be put off by CheapCaribbean.com’s overly specific moniker.
 Despite the site’s name, it offers cruises all over the world.
 The site’s vibe is beach-oriented and a bit cheeky, with a front page that can overwhelm—but click on the “Cruises” tab, and a cleaner interface appears.
-There you can search by cruise line, ship, destination, departure date, and cruise theme, including family-friendly cruises and cruises from ports near you.
+There you can search by cruise line, ship, destination, departure date, and departure port.

 Best feature: Helping to make CheapCaribbean.com one of the best cruise search engines is the fact that it lets you check boxes for additional discounts, including a senior discount, discounts by state (just enter your ZIP code), and past guest discounts if you’ve previously sailed with, say, Princess, Norwegian, or Disney.

-CruiseDirect offers perks on most sailings, like onboard credit, free drinks, free Wi-Fi, free gratuities, free travel insurance, or a free specialty dining experience—check the “Bonus” icon on the cruise you’re considering to see what extras it comes with.
+CruiseDirect offers perks on most sailings, like onboard credit, free drinks, free Wi-Fi, free gratuities, free travel insurance, or a free specialty dining experience—check out the “Available Bonus Offers” box on the cruise listing you’re considering to see what extras it comes with.

 Best feature: Like some of the other cruise websites on this list, CruiseDirect offers a “best price guarantee,” which means that if you find a lower price on another cruise booking website within 24 hours of your initial booking, you’ll get refunded the difference.
 But one key difference between CruiseDirect and the other cruise sites is that you don’t have to pay the cost of your cruise up front, just a deposit—and then if your cruise fare drops before you’ve made your final payment, CruiseDirect will readjust your rate accordingly.